DistrictDataLabs/yellowbrick/docs/api/contrib/missing/bar.rst

 The MissingValues Bar visualizer creates a bar graph that counts the number of missing values per feature column.

+If the target y is supplied to fit, then produces a stacked bar chart.

+**Setup**

 .. code:: python

     import numpy as np